tofan2222/PI_system/README.md

 # PI_system
+(Note: All codes are there but plant_data files and input file I am not providing)
 # Big Picture – AI-Native Industrial Intelligence Platform

 We are building an **AI-Native Industrial Intelligence Platform** designed to replace and outperform traditional PI (Process Information) systems such as AVEVA PI.